-The Issuing CAs and end user Subscriber Certificates include the cRLDistributionPoints extension containing the URL of the location where a Relying Party can obtain a CRL to check the CA Certificate's status.
+The Issuing CA and Subscriber Certificates include the cRLDistributionPoints extension containing the URL of the location where a Relying Party can obtain a CRL to check the CA Certificate's status.
 The criticality field of this extension is set to FALSE.

 The encoding of the Issuer field in the CRL is byte-for-byte equivalent with the encoding of the Issuer in the certificate; that is, using the exact same string types and field contents.
-The extension reason Code (OID 2.5.29.21) is present and is marked critical.
+The extension reasonCode (OID 2.5.29.21) is present and is marked critical.